grahampugh/erase-install/README.md

 ## Options:

-* Run the script with the `cache` argument to check and download the installer as required, and copy it to `/Applications`, e.g.
+* Run the script with the `cache` argument to check and download the installer as required, e.g.

     ```
     sudo bash erase-install.sh cache